 - Diploma in Professional Acting Level 6 (validated by Trinity College, London)

-- BA (Hons) Acting (validated by University of Greenwich)
+- BA (Hons) Acting (validated by St Mary’s University College)

-In addition you will be entitled to Full Equity Membership through our NCDT accreditation and join Spotlight at the start of Year 3.
+In addition you will be entitled to Full Equity Membership through our Drama UK accreditation and join Spotlight at the start of your final year.

 Selection made by audition.
 In addition you must be: